blqshdi/IDB30102_GroupAE_CloudRiskAssessmentTool/01_Research_Papers/paper_notes.md

 ## Purpose

 This folder supports Chapter 2 of the research proposal.
-The proposal states that **43 papers** from Assignment 1 were reviewed to identify common information-security risk themes, existing approaches, limitations, and the research .
+The proposal states that **43 papers** from Assignment 1 were reviewed to identify common information-security risk themes, existing approaches, limitations, and the research gap .

 The original proposal literature table should remain the primary source for the full paper-by-paper details.